AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

     return a = [a]
 ```

-So, really, getting each allergy is pretty redundent.
+So, really, getting each allergy is pretty redundant.
 `allergiesFor` is a list already.
 So we can simplify to: